Stadion Narodowy: The grandstands

-Under the stands, there are changing rooms, conference halls and living areas with a total area of 130 000 m^{2}.
+Under the stands, there are changing rooms, conference halls and living areas with a total area of 130000 m2.
 The building has eight stories with varied heights.
-The highest point at the stands, is located 41 meters above the former 10th-Anniversary Stadium pitch, while the highest point of the steel roof structure is 70 meters above that level.
+The highest point at the stands, is located 41 m above the former 10th-Anniversary Stadium pitch, while the highest point of the steel roof structure is 70 m above that level.
 The roof can cover not only the stands, but also the pitch.

 Retractable roof

 Partially transparent, the retractable roof was made of fibreglass covered with teflon.
 This kind of material is resistant to weather factors (rain, the heat of the sun, and can hold up to 18 cm of wet snow) and the crease tendency.
 The production technology comes from German company Hightex GmbH, and the textile was produced in Bangkok by the Asia Membrane Co.
 Ltd.

-The process of opening or closing the roof takes about 20 minutes and it can only be performed at temperatures above 5 °C and not during rain (this was the reason for a one-day postponement of the football match against England on 16 October 2012).
+The process of opening or closing the roof takes about 20 minutes and it can only be performed at temperatures above 5 C and not during rain (this was the reason for a one-day postponement of the football match against England on 16 October 2012).
 A drive system is used for stretching the membrane during the process of opening and for folding the material during the process of closing the roof.
-The total weight of the steel-cables supporting the roof structure is 1,200 tons.
-Under the roof there are four LED display screens, each with an area of 200 m^{2}.
+The total weight of the steel-cables supporting the roof structure is 1200 MT.
+Under the roof, there are four LED display screens, each with an area of 200 m2.